theteleton/theteleton/README.md

 ### Hi there 👋

+My name is Ilija Tavchioski, I am currently a MSc student at University of Ljubljana for Computer Science.
+I am experienced in Competitive programming and very interested in AI research.
 <!--
 **theteleton/theteleton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.